-You’ve met a new guy.
+So, you’ve met a new guy.
 You’ve been on a few dates and you always have fun.
-The sex is pretty good too.
+The sex is pretty phenomenal.

 But how do you know when he’s falling in love…and when you’re just a cool person to hang out with?

 We’ve all been there.
 It’s really hard to feel like you’re falling head over heels, but not know if he’s doing the same.
 You want to know if you have a future together or if you’re just getting your hopes up.